Overview

 For questions regarding a specific field/course, please contact the department offering the course or the instructor directly.

 Not all courses are available to exchange or visiting students.
-We recommend you check the “Limits on Course adding/dropping” column in the above NTU course Information or ask the corresponding Colleges and Departments at NTU for course availability.
+We recommend you check the “Limits on Course adding/dropping” column in NTU Course Information or ask the corresponding colleges and departments for course availability.

 Chinese Courses